Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

   As implementations of :py:class:`bluemira.base.components.PhysicalComponent` correspond to a physical object, instances of that class can be defined with a shape and a material.

-A `Component` can be used as shown below:
+A :py:class:`Component` can be used as shown below:

 .. code-block:: pycon